sibangimishra/helpdesk/README.md

 # helpdesk
-it will contain a detailed procedure for creating a helpdesk page
+It will contain a detailed procedure for creating a helpdesk page.
+A help desk is a resource intended to provide the customer or end user with information and support related to a company's or institution's products and services.
+The purpose of a help desk is usually to troubleshoot problems or provide guidance about products such as computers, electronic equipment, food, apparel, or software.
+Corporations usually provide help desk support to their customers through various channels such as toll-free numbers, websites, instant messaging, or email.
+There are also in-house help desks designed to provide assistance to employees.